 After World War II, a handful of female country-western artists began to challenge their subordinate status.
 Surprisingly, given her traditional rural background, Lynn became one of their leaders.
 Many of her songs expressed feminine strength and determination and a sense that women would no longer simply “stand by their man,” as some other singers liked to suggest they should.
 Her perceptive business sense and talent for self-promotion also demonstrated that women could thrive in the competitive music industry.
 In 1967, the Country Music Association recognized the new importance of women singers by giving Lynn its first-ever award for Female Vocalist of the Year.

 Lynn continued to enjoy great success in the 1970s, and the film account of her life, Coal Miner’s Daughter (1980), won her a new generation of fans.
-She continues to bring a compelling female perspective to the world of country-western music until her death at age 90 on October 4, 2022
+She continued to bring a compelling female perspective to the world of country-western music until her death at age 90 on October 4, 2022